captaintuna/pyree/README.md

 Hi Dave,

-your mentioned on your last live show that the questions asked on irc has to be printed via an old style serial printer.
+you mentioned on your last live show that the questions asked on irc has to be printed via an old style serial printer.

 Luckily I have modified some of my existing ircbot code and came up with this.